BiCroLab/FISH_course_HT_2026/dry/Day2/Deconwolf_installation.md

 ./n2dtool.AppImage image.nd2 --deconwolf
 ```

-This command generates a basic skeleton for a Deconwolf script.

-Here you can find an example of a Deconwolf [`script`](dw_example_script.sh) adapted to our HPC environment.
+This command generates a basic skeleton for a Deconwolf script but here you can also find an example of a Deconwolf [`script`](dw_example_script.sh) adapted to our HPC environment.

 ---